And for goodness sakes, get out in the sun more j/k

 EDIT:Sorry, posted the same time as "SomeBody Else" above.
 But I think we're basically saying the same thing.

 (Check out the rest of the page as well, it has all sorts of useful info about vitamin D.)

 I no longer post here after the disagreements and exodus related to the sale of VB back in 2012.
-(See my profile.)
+(See my profile page.)

 It's her job to answer your questions and make sure that you're satisfied with the treatment so that you'll comply.
 The fact that you're concerned about asking too much tells me that you're a patient who is probably NOT irritating to their doctor (I think those types of patients generally aren't all that worried about their effect).

 "If you want to know where you would have stood on slavery before the civil war, don't look at where you stand on slavery today, look at where you stand on animal rights." - Paul Watson.